InstaPy/InstaPy/docs/third-party-features.md

 # Check image using the Travel model
 session.set_use_clarifai(enabled=True, api_key='xxx', models=['travel'])

-# Chaeck image using the Weddings model
+# Check image using the Weddings model
 session.set_use_clarifai(enabled=True, api_key='xxx', models=['weddings'])

 # Check image using a custom model where model_name is name of your choosing (see Clarifai documentation for using custom models)